blumenthal/ubx_robotscenegraph/README.md

 ```
 	./update.sh --no-sudo
 ```
 In case the system has no sudo command available.
-Usefull for Docker based installations.
+Useful for Docker based installations.

  OR
 ```